-- A. The District agrees to continue to make available reasonable deferred compensation programs. - B. The PMA will have the right to non-voting representation on the District's deferred compensation committee. - C. The District agrees to match up to the first two-thousand (\$2,000) dollars contributed in a calendar year by an employee to a District approved deferred compensation plan. - D. The District will amend the current 401(a) plan to allow employees in this bargaining unit to participate, consistent with the plan requirements.
+- A. The District agrees to continue to make available reasonable deferred compensation programs. - B. The PMA will have the right to non-voting representation on the District's deferred compensation committee. - C. The District agrees to match up to the first twethree-thousand (\$32,000) dollars contributed in a calendar year by an employee to a District approved deferred compensation plan.
+The match payments will be contributed to the employee's 401(a) account. - D. The current maximum deferred compensation amount allowed by law for the 401(a) plan is \$58,000 and the current maximum amount of deferred compensation allowed by law for the 457(b) plan is \$19,500 for those under 50 and \$27,000 for those over 50.
+Both plans are subject to change per IRS rules.

+D. The District will amend the current 401(a) plan to allow employees in this bargaining unit to participate, consistent with the plan requirements.
+Formatted: No bullets or numbering